dzbeck/attack_to_cve/updated-methodology.md

 | obtain credentials | [T1552](https://attack.mitre.org/techniques/T1552) (Unsecured Credentials); [T1556](https://attack.mitre.org/techniques/T1556) (Modify Authentication Process); [T1649](https://attack.mitre.org/techniques/T1649) (Steal or Forge Authentication Certificates) | *many* |
 | obtain data | T1005 (Data from Local System) | *many* |

-For some vulnerabilities, there may be no reasonable choice for a primary and/or secondary impact.
-However, it may be possible to use an [ATT&CK tactic](#higher-level-tactics) or [generic exploitation technique](#generic-exploitation-techniques) to define an impact (e.g., "exfiltration" above).
+For some vulnerabilities, there may be no reasonable choice of ATT&CK technique to which a primary and/or secondary impact can be mapped.
+However, it may be possible to use a higher-level [ATT&CK tactic](#higher-level-tactics) or a [generic exploitation technique](#generic-exploitation-techniques) (e.g., "exfiltration" above).
 In other cases, it may be sufficient to define only a secondary impact.

 #### Higher-level Tactics

 An [ATT&CK tactic](https://attack.mitre.org/tactics/enterprise) represents the "why" of an ATT&CK technique or sub-technique and serve as useful contextual categories for individual techniques [[4]](#4).
 For example, an adversary may take one action to achieve [Credential Access](https://attack.mitre.org/tactics/TA0006) and another action to achieve [Privilege Escalation](https://attack.mitre.org/tactics/TA0004).

 When a technique can not be identified for an impact (or at least not immediately), it may suffice to identify a tactic, often an easier task because ATT&CK defines just fourteen tactics.
-In fact, some may find it easiest to always identify tactics before looking for lower level techniques.
+In fact, some may find it easiest to *always* identify tactics before looking for lower level techniques.

 #### Generic Exploitation Techniques

-Five ATT&CK tactics contain generic "exploitation" techniques, which can be used to map both exploit methods and impacts when it's not possible to identify more specific techniques.
+Five ATT&CK tactics contain generic "exploitation" techniques, which can be used to map both exploit methods and impacts when it's not possible to identify more specific ATT&CK techniques.

 | Tactic | Generic Exploitation Technique |
 | ---- | ---- |